Were you injured in a Pennsylvania truck wreck? Contact a truck accident lawyer at Munley Law now for a free consultation.

 Our truck accident lawyers are recognized nationwide as industry experts.
 Our own Marion Munley was the first woman Chair of the American Association for Justice Trucking Litigation Group, and Daniel Munley served as chair from 2011-2012.
 Munley Law is the only firm in the country to have two of our lawyers lead the AAJ Trucking Litigation group.
 Both Daniel Munley and Marion Munley have also been recognized as one of the Top 10 Trucking Trial Lawyers by the National Trial Lawyers Association.
 Marion and Daniel Munley are both board-certified in Trucking Law by the National Board of Trial Advocacy.
 In 2019, the American Association for Justice Trucking Litigation Group renamed the “Chairman’s Award” in honor of Robert W. Munley (1930-2019), in recognition of his work as one of the first lawyers to specialize in truck cases and to treat them differently from other types of auto accidents.
 The award is presented annually to an attorney who has advanced the goals of the Group: to educate other lawyers on trucking law matters and to improve highway safety through legal work and advocacy.
 Marion Munley and Daniel Munley were the first lawyers to receive the award after it was renamed the “Robert W. Munley Award” in honor of their father and Munley Law founder.

-The truck wreck attorneys at Munley Law have consistently been named Best Lawyers in America (via the legal guide Best Lawyers), Pennsylvania Super Lawyers (Pennsylvania Magazine), Best Law Firms (U.S. News and World Report), and are proud members of the Million-Dollar and Multi-Million Dollar Advocates Forums.
+The truck wreck attorneys at Munley Law in Pennsylvania have consistently been named Best Lawyers in America (via the legal guide Best Lawyers), Pennsylvania Super Lawyers (Pennsylvania Magazine), Best Law Firms (U.S. News and World Report), and are proud members of the Million-Dollar and Multi-Million Dollar Advocates Forums.
 Our truck accident lawyers are regarded as experts in the industry, and we are regularly asked to speak about trucking laws at events all over the country.
 Let us put our expertise to work for you.

 If you are injured and can’t come to us, we can travel to meet with you wherever you are located.